Robbie Grossman Player Props: Rangers vs. Reds

-Robbie Grossman -- hitting .200 with a home run, five walks and five RBI in his past 10 games -- will be in action for the Texas Rangers versus the Cincinnati Reds, with Nick Lodolo on the mound, on April 24 at 6:40 PM ET.
+After batting .233 with a home run, five walks and six RBI in his past 10 games, Robbie Grossman and the Texas Rangers face the Cincinnati Reds (who will start Graham Ashcraft) at 12:35 PM ET on Wednesday.

-He racked up four RBI (going 1-for-2 with a home run and two walks) in his last game against the Athletics.
+In his previous game, he went 1-for-4 with an RBI against the Reds.

 Robbie Grossman Game Info & Props vs. the Reds